In a Nutshell:

 • Camo

 • Extra Wheels – You can order extra wheels, which make the chair even more versatile.
-The wheels that come standard will handle just about any outdoor terrain with ease.
-If you plan on using the chair in an urban setting at least as often as you use it in the great outdoors, you’ll probably want to pick up a set of street wheels.
+The wheels that come standard will easily handle just about any outdoor terrain.
+If you plan on using the chair in an urban setting at least as often as in the great outdoors, you’ll probably want to pick up a set of street wheels.

-Similarly, if you want to take your Freedom chair to the beach, it’s well worth getting a set of beach/snow tires.
+Similarly, if you want to take your Freedom chair to the beach, getting a set of beach/snow tires is well worth it.
 Armed with all three, there’s not much this chair can’t handle.

 • Extra Axles – This is more of a convenience feature, useful if you plan on regularly switching out from one type of wheel to another.
 While the base model naturally comes with axles, you’ll have to “axle swap” when you change tires, unless you’ve bought extras.
 Very handy, and it cuts down the time it takes to switch from one type of wheel to another.